 All these factors are influenced during your time as a student.
 Starting to build a reliable credit score now will have massive impacts going forward.
 Think about any facet of life: developing a reputation for reliability takes time, so it's better to start now.

 Creditors want to know the money they are lending will be repaid on time.
 Landlords want to be sure they can depend on you to pay rent when it's due.
 That’s what a strong credit score tells them.
 It’s a numerical reflection of a person’s past choices.
 Otherwise, creditors risk losing the money they’ve invested.

 As a student, not all ways to build credit are viable.
 However, there a few simple solutions to start building your credit score.
 Remember, building your credit score is all about demonstrating responsible credit behavior over time.
 Indeed, credit history length is 15% of your credit score.

 Start building credit with a debit card.

-Fizz is the first debit card that helps students start building credit.
+Fizz is the first debit card that helps students build credit.
 Unlike credit cards, there are no hidden fees, interest, or terms you need a PhD to understand.
-Fizz was created by international students, for international students, and you can apply with no SSN required.
+Fizz was created by international students, for international students, and you can apply without an SSN.
 On a mission to build the financial ally for young adults, we're starting with making credit building easy and fun.
 The best part?
 Fizz gives you access to special discounts on campus and can be used everywhere Mastercard is accepted.